mattijs/node-rsync/README.md

 ### include(pattern)

 Include a pattern for transfer.
-When this method is called multiple times with a value it is appended to the list of included patterns.
+When this method is called multiple times with a value it is appended to the list of patterns.
 It is also possible to present the list of included patterns as an array where each pattern will be appended to the list.

 ```javascript
 // chained